rahulunair/xpu_setup/Readme.md

-## unOfficial Intel discrete GPU Server Setup Guide
+## Unofficial Intel discrete GPU Server Setup Guide

 This guide provides step-by-step instructions for setting up an Intel discrete GPUs on Ubuntu 22.04.
 This repository contains a series of scripts that automate the configuration process, making it easier and more efficient.
 Depending on your specific dGPU, you can use one of the following branches: